-142. Q.Para 5-14 Should the Soldiers body be present at the memorial ceremony?
+142. Q.Para 5-14 Must a Soldiers body be present at the memorial ceremony?

-145. Q.Para 5-14 What events can be included in the Memorial Service?
+145. Q.Para 5-14 What events can be included in a memorial service?

-147. Q.Para 5-14 Should the Soldiers remains be present at the Memorial Service?
+146. Q.Para 5-14 Should the soldiers remains be present at the Memorial Service?

 WARNING!!!
 Do Not Copy or distribute these Questions they are Copyright Protected!!

 Do Not Put questions on any Flashcard Website, Application etc.. those Sites will NOT update them and they do not devleop the materials.